FlameskyDexive/Debugger/README.md

 	git clone this project, and move it to Plugins folder of your projcet

 ## 2. Attach
-	add Debugger Component to your MainCamera just fine. 在MainCamera上添加Debugger脚本即可。
+	add Debugger Component to your MainCamera just fine.
 ![image](img/1.png)
 ![image](img/5.png)
 ![image](img/6.png)